raspberrypi/imx500-models/README.md

 ## Reference Deep Learning Models
-> [!TIP]
-> The models below were trained and optimized for Raspberry Pi AI Camera.
-These can be useful both for quick onboarding as well as for quick deployment if you are interested in the categories that they were trained on.

 ### Classification
 - **Task:** Categorize input data into predefined classes and provide a confidence score.